fusagein/Taskbar-Hider-Windows/README.md

 ## 📥 Download

-Download the latest version from the [Releases](../../releases) page.
+Download the latest version from the [Releases](../../releases) page

 ## 🚀 How to Use

-1. Download the `TaskBarHider.exe` file from the Releases section.
+1. Download the `TaskBarHider.exe` file from the Releases section
-2. Run the application.
+2. Run the application
-3. Click the button to hide or show the taskbar.
+3. Click the button to hide or show the taskbar
-4. Enable **"Start with Windows"** option if you want it to run at startup.
+4. Enable **"Start with Windows"** option if you want it to run at startup

 ## 📸 Screenshots